TanJunHong/CZ4010-Project/README.md

 knowing decrypting the vaults and knowing the owner of the vaults.
 Here are some ways to ensure this:

 - We use AES-CBC 256-bit encryption for vault data, and PBKDF2 SHA-256 to derive the vault key and authentication key.
-  The database only stores encrypted data.
+  Only encrypted data is transmitted, and the database only stores encrypted data.
 - The vault key never leaves the client, and as such it is impossible to sniff and intercept the vault key.
 - The authentication key is sent to the server to retrieve the corresponding vault.
 Since the authentication key is generated using a strong hash function, anyone who has access to the vault data in the database has no idea who the